Paying Your Fees

+Paying Your Fees

 	How Are Tuition Fees Calculated?

-Fees are comprised of course fees, along with incidental, system access, and ancillary fees.
+	Fees are comprised of course fees, along with incidental, system access and ancillary fees.
 Your tuition fees are calculated on a per-credit basis.
 The more courses you take, the more you pay.
 If you drop a course, you may be eligible for a full or partial refund, depending on the date the course is dropped.
 Fee and refund schedules for the 2021-2022 year will be posted on the Student Accounts website by June 2021.

 	For most students, course fees will be calculated on a per-credit basis throughout their degree.
 Some of our programs are deregulated and have higher fees starting in second year.